otorain/table_inspector/README.md

 ```
 ![Table Inspector scan table column with sql type](/img/table_inspector_scan_table_with_sql_type_3.png)

-To print comment column only for the table, use `comment_only: true` option:
+Additionally, if you want to print the comments associated with the columns of the table, you can use the `comment_only` option:
 ```ruby
 User.ti comment_only: true
 # or